ianhampton/Agile-Octopus-Gauge/README.md

 ---

 ## Limitations
- Negative (plunge) pricing drops off the bottom of the gauge.
+ - Negative (plunge) pricing drops off the bottom of the gauge.
 I quite like this :)
+ - I *think* I've handled the conversion from UTC to GMT correctly, but I haven't tested it thoroughly.

 ---
 ## Acknowledgements